 Tips to start intentionally saving and intentionally spending.

-1. Determine what your goal is
+1. Determine what’s your goal

 Whether your goal is to save for a new car, pay for your children’s private school fees, save for a home deposit or have enough in retirement, all goals big and small are a critical first step.

 This is a really hard one to do … but worthwhile.
-In taking Dan Ariely’s view on spending opportunity cost, it’s really important to understand where and what you are spending your money on.
+In taking Dan Ariely’s view on spending opportunity cost, it’s really important to understand where and what you’re spending your money on.
 Over the next week, set yourself the task of writing down every amount you spend and what you spent it on.
 It’s a very helpful exercise to do and can be quite eye-opening.

 3. Work out if you can realistically achieve your goal and readjust your spending (without sacrificing too much)

 Based on what you need to save and what you are spending, can you realistically achieve your goal?
 Reflect on the opportunity costs of your choices for where and what you are spending your money on.
-Are these purchases bringing you happiness, joy and do they align with your goals?
+Are these purchases bringing you happiness, joy, and do they align with your goals?

 4. Unintentionally save intentionally